Jab11n/jabin.is-a.dev/index.md

 * github
 * discord4j
 * pcpartpicker

 ## my stuff
 things i've made!
 [<img alt="Discord" src="https://img.shields.io/discord/972126416646860850?logo=discord&logoColor=white&label=capybara%20fan%20club">](https://discord.gg/GKGRS7zz2C)

 ## me right now
 [![Discord Presence](https://lanyard.cnrad.dev/api/964614935298588692)](https://discord.com/users/964614935298588692)
 (this is my discord presence, refresh the page to see if anything's changed)
 it says what song i'm playing or what game i'm playing

+## why i use a github pages theme
+trust me, i'm going to make my own website soon! i just needed to make a page to use until i have the time and knowledge to do that. also this github pages theme is exactly what i need lol.
+soon™